Creating design informed measurements for your website

 If ever there were an area in your website's design that could really use the help of a professional graphic designer, it's branding.
 A company's identity can radiate from its brand, and brands can become so well-known that they become memes.

-A company's logo is more often than not the cornerstone of a company's brand, and . . .
+A company's logo is more often than not the cornerstone of a company's . . .

 Image sprites, a bandwidth and server trip saver